LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/css/structure.rst.txt

 Writing CSS
 -----------

-.. index:: ! rule
+.. index:: ! rule, ! selector

 Programmers can change a lot of different styling using CSS **rules**.
 A rule includes the selector and a declaration block.
+A **selector** determines which elements will be affected by the rule.
 Inside the declaration block, programmers set CSS properties to specific values.
 CSS has a lot of different properties and it would be impossible to memorize them all.

-CSS has two main components: the selector and the declaration block.
-Inside the declaration block, programmers set the style rules.

 .. sourcecode:: css